 Add a few sprigs of thyme and rosemary.

-Add the chopped Italian parsley at the end so that the parsley flavor doesn’t get cooked out.
+Add the chopped Italian parsley at the end so that the parsley flavor is more noticeable.

-Remember to save some to sprinkle on top for garnish.
+Remember to save some fresh herb sprigs to place on top for garnish.

 The color is just extraordinary too!
 We taste with our eyes first remember?